Forge Building Company Logo

 • If you’re away from your desk, post a sign on your front door with a number to call for immediate service.

-• Offer a self-serve kiosk, link to website, or mobile app, which allows customers to rent, view inventory, or pay a bill without your presence.
+• Offer a self-serve kiosk, link to a website, or mobile app that allows customers to rent, view inventory, or pay a bill without your presence.

 • Invest in a doorbell camera for the front office that alerts you when someone has arrived and allows for two-way conversation.